When Is A Long-Term Care Facility Responsible For Nursing Home Injuries Or Illnesses?

 - Money that cannot be accounted for

 - Broken bones

-Residents of nursing homes and assisted living home aren’t the only ones who may not act like they should.
+Residents of nursing homes and assisted living home aren’t the only ones who may not act as they should.
 You may see red flags with the staff as well.
 They may not allow you or your loved one to be left alone with others, or they put off questions you have.

 Can the spread of contagious illnesses be a sign of nursing home neglect?

-There is much debate about the facilities’ roles regarding the protection of residents from contracting contagious diseases.
+There is much debate about the facilities’ roles in the protection of residents from contracting contagious diseases.
 While the spread may not be willful, facilities may still be held responsible for their actions or their failure to take certain actions.
 Facilities have a responsibility to protect their residents from harm and to take actions that help ensure the residents’ safety.